Posted 15 June 2017

 One final important factor to consider is that although the MDR is published, a lot of guidance is still needed.
 Some details will be filled in later by the European Commission under implementing and delegated acts.
 Changes are inevitable, but if you are well prepared ahead of time, you will be better positioned to implement the necessary adjustments.

-RAPS will host a special one-and-a-half-day workshop examining the new regulations, 4–5 July at the Sofitel EU Brussels.
-For this workshop, RAPS has brought together some of Europe’s top medical technology industry experts, including Salvatore Scalzo, the European Commission’s policy and legal officer in the field of medical devices.
-There will also be a pre-conference workshop and multiple sessions during the 2017 Regulatory Convergence, and RAPS is already working on updating the EU Fundamentals book.
+There will be a pre-conference workshop and multiple sessions during the 2017 Regulatory Convergence devoted to examining the new regulations, and RAPS is already working on updating the EU Fundamentals book.
 Additional RAPS resources can be found online at www.RAPS.org/mdr-ivdr.

 Paul Brooks is executive director of RAPS.